tobya/DocTo/readme.md

           -G  Write Log to file in directory
           -GL Log File Name to Use default 'DocTo.Log';
-          -Q  Quiet Mode: Equivalent to setting -L 0 -J  Accept inputs in JSON format.  see -HJ for details.
+          -Q  Quiet Mode: Equivalent to setting -L 0
-          -HJ Output Help for JSON Format.

         ERROR CODES:
         200 : Invalid File Format specified